Ginnie Graham: America has lost its ever-loving mind

 Oklahoma City Rep. Jon Echols was right last week when saying “nationally we have lost our ever-loving mind.”
 But he and other Republicans need to extend that thought.

-But that same day at 9:04 a.m. in Tulsa, a 61-year-old walked up behind a stranger at the Rudisill Library and shot him in the back of the head.
-The killer then went to a nearby QuikTrip to shoot and kill another person.
+But that same day in Tulsa, a man walked up behind a stranger at the Rudisill Regional Library and shot him in the back of the head.
+The killer then went to a nearby QuikTrip and fatally shot another person.
 Two dead with no known motive.

 People are also reading…